 \begin{proof} (a) Since $P$ is a smooth Fano polytope, the action of $\Aut(P)$ on $\RR^d$ respects the integer lattice $\ZZ^d$.
 Consequently, the $\Aut(P)$-action on $P\times\RR_{\ge0}$ respects the lattice structure and we have the induced action of $\Aut(P)$ on $\SF^+(P)\cap\ZZ^{n+1}$.
 Using again that $P$ is a smooth Fano polytope, the linear functional (\ref{linear_functional}) is defined over $\ZZ$.
 In other words, the homomorphism $\rho$ in Lemma \ref{combined}(d) restricts to a homomorhism $\SF^+(P)\cap\ZZ^{n+1}\to\SF^0(P)\cap\ZZ^{n+1}$ and, thus, the action of $\Aut(P)$ on $\SF^0(P)$ respects the lattice structure.

-(b) This is a direct consequence of the general construction of a \emph{fundamental domain/cone} for a discrete automorphism group of a cone \cite[Application 4.14]{Fundamental}, applicable to our situation in view of Lemma \ref{combined}(e). \end{proof}
+(b) This is a direct consequence of the general construction of a \emph{fundamental domain/cone} for a discrete automorphism group of a cone \cite[Application 4.14]{Fundamental}, applicable to our situation in view Lemma \ref{combined}(e) and the part (a). \end{proof}

 \emph{Notice.} Lemma \ref{fundamental} implies that, for a smooth Fano polytope $P$, almost all of the orbit set $\big(\SF^0(P)\cap\ZZ^{n+1}\big)/\Aut(P)$, except a `measure 0 part', can be made in a systematic way into a full rank sub-semigroup of $\ZZ^{n-d}$, although this structure depends on the choice of the fundamental domain/cone.
 We expect that the full orbit set also carries a similar semigroup structure, which would follow from the existence of a convex conical \emph{strict} fundamental domain of the mentioned $\Aut(P)$-action.